cmhealGT/ds-interview-questions/README.md

 # Interview Questions
 Here are three interview questions to assess your technical ability, thought processes, and data science and analytical awareness.
-Feel free to use whatever resources you need to answer theses questions (textbooks, articles, programming langugages, and packages).
+Feel free to use whatever resources you need to answer theses questions (textbooks, articles, programming langugages, packages, websites, even Google).
 You answers don't need to be perfect or 100% complete, but you should be prepared to describe your process and sources.

 ## 1. Compare and contrast business and industrial analytics
 Please prepare a discussion of three differences and three similarities between business and industrial applications of data science and machine learning.
 Choose an industrial/IoT application to highlight these characteristics (does not have to be a Schneider Electric specific example).